Smarty Plants - Plants for Kids

 Globe Onions

 Globe onions are the round onions which are commonly seen at the supermarket and can be brown, white or red.
-They are great for growing through the winter months although they can take six months before they are ready for picking.
-Globe onions are the basis for almost all stews, casseroles and curries and are used in […]
+They are great for growing through the winter months although they […]

 Read More